Track and roll back database changes

 On the Track & Rollback page, click the Create Track & Rollback button in the upper right corner of the page.

-Note: If you do not have permission for this data source, please apply for it first.
+Note: If you do not have permission for this data source, apply for it first.
 For more information, see Permission Application and Approval.Database Select the database name for Track & Rollback.

-Note: If you do not have permission for this database, please apply for it first.
+Note: If you do not have permission for this database, apply for it first.
 For more information, see Permission Application and Approval.Tables Select the table name(s) for Track & Rollback, supporting multiple selections.
 Condition (Optional) If tracking a single table, you can set a filter condition so that only results that meet this condition will be tracked.
 Modify Type Select the types of changes to be tracked, multiple selections are allowed.
 Click Select All to select all change types.
 Time Zone Select the time zone of your region.
 The system will perform Track & Rollback based on the time point of the selected time zone, with the default being Beijing time zone.
 Tracking Time Select the time range for changes to be tracked, with a selectable period of 72 hours.
 You can track data within the last month up to the current time.
 Note (Optional) Enter remarks for the current task.
 Click Create Track & Rollback to automatically jump to the Details page.

 - Click the